LoganDark/fabric-command-hider/README.md

 ## Warning

-This mod relies on [a **draft** version of Fabric Loader]( https://github.com/FabricMC/fabric-loader/pull/630) to be able to mix into Brigadier, and therefore will not work on real servers until the draft is finished.
+This mod relies on [the **next** version of Fabric Loader]( https://github.com/FabricMC/fabric-loader/pull/630) to be able to mix into Brigadier, and therefore will not work on real servers until it is fully released.
 The mod itself works, but the loader is not ready yet.
 Installing this mod on a loader with no support will simply have no effect.
-I suspect that 0.13.4 or 0.14.0 will come with support for this out of the box.
+0.13.4 or 0.14.0 will come with support for this out of the box.

-When the draft is finalized and merged, this section will be replaced by another warning that Command Hider only works on very recent versions of Fabric Loader.
+When the changes are finally released, this section will be replaced by another warning that Command Hider only works on very recent versions of Fabric Loader.
 For now, it only works on an **unreleased** version.